 Above the turbid bacterial zone among apple gratings, the vinegar should be quite clear.
 Acid-tolerant yeasts are working anaerobically to ferment the fruit sugars in the shredded apple, yielding alcohols and carbon dioxide and more acetic acid, which have the combined effect of keeping the pH low.
 All this is happening in the bottom layers of the stagnant culture, where oxygen is scarce.
 Most of the microbes can use oxygen if it's present, in which case they oxidize glucose and fructose completely, producing CO2 (more acidity) and some metabolic water.
 This process itself tends to exhaust the diminishing supplies of oxygen, so, as you can picture it yourself, the boundary layer between aerobic and anaerobic layers tends to be self-sustaining.
 Above the boundary layer, Turbatrix nematodes are feeding on bacteria.
 Though nematodes are more tolerant of very low oxygen levels than most multicellular animals, they do need some.
 The densest concentration of nematodes reveals where this layer persists.
 Look at your undisturbed vinegar eelworm culture and see whether you can't detect the various levels in this ecosystem.

 "How riveting," you say, "but what's the point?"
 One point is that there's a somewhat similar, self-sustaining boundary layer that is normally established in the aquarium substrate, a boundary that is similarly established by facultative anaerobic bacteria— though not the acidophile ones found in this vinegar.
-A Winogradsky column makes a vivid demonstration of such self-organizing layering, by cultivating colored photosynthesizing bacteria in a glass column.
+A Winogradsky column provides a vivid demonstration of such self-organizing layering, by cultivating colored photosynthesizing bacteria in a glass column.
 In a healthy undisturbed aquarium substrate, only the uppermost centimeters carry oxygen in the interstitial water, among the grains.
 The lower levels are mostly anoxic.
 At the boundary between oxygenated and hypoxic/anoxic zones, facultative anaerobes keep the boundary stable, by switching between metabolisms.
 This stabilizing feedback between complementary metabolisms is characteristic of sulfate/sulfide interactions in the substrate, for example.
 This is a very useful concept to keep in mind; it will stay your hand if you're ever tempted to stir up the substrate with a gravel vacuum.